Everything changes when you have a child.

 Luckily, some companies recognize the value of workers with families.
 Many large companies, including Microsoft

-Of course, whether to stay home with your new child is much more than just an economic decision.
+Of course, deciding whether or not to stay home with your new child is much more than just an economic decision.
 Ideally, you wouldn't have to factor finances into your decision at all.
 But for most of us, practical reality demands that we think about money matters.

 By working together with your partner, however, you can reconcile the emotional needs of you and your child with the pragmatic considerations and come up with a solution that will work for everyone.
 If you consider all the options, you may find that making a good decision is easier than you thought.

-Fool contributor Dan Caplinger is lucky to spend as much time as he does with his 2-year-old daughter.
+This article was originally published on April 11, 2007.
+It has been updated by Dan Caplinger, who is lucky to spend as much time as he does with his three-year-old daughter.
 He doesn't own shares of the companies discussed in this article.
-Microsoft is an Inside Value recommendation, while Eli Lilly is an Income Investor pick.
+Eli Lilly is a Motley Fool Income Investor pick.
+Microsoft is a Motley Fool Inside Value recommendation.
+Try any of our Foolish newsletters today, free for 30 days.
 The Fool's disclosure policy is like a nanny watching over your portfolio.